POPL 2025

 • ACM’s Artifacts Available Badge (awarded in addition to “Functional” or “Reusable”)

 Functional and Reusable: Artifacts that can be shown to support the claims made in the paper, with sufficient documentation towards running the artifact and validating those claims, are awarded the “Artifacts Evaluated - Functional” badge.
 Those which additionally are packaged in a way that enables ease of reuse – including but not limited to good documentation, good installation instructions, platform compatibility, ease of running the tool on other examples not in the paper, and making the code available via open source licensing and/or an open issue tracker (e.g. GitHub, GitLab, or BitBucket) will be additionally awarded the “Artifacts Evaluated - Reusable” badge.
-Per ACM policy (https://www.acm.org/publications/policies/artifact-review-and-badging-current), papers will receive at most one of the Reusable and Functional badges.
+Per ACM policy, papers will receive at most one of the Reusable and Functional badges.

 Available: Artifacts which the authors make available eternally on a publicly accessible archival repository such as Zenodo or ACM DL will also receive ACM’s “Artifacts Available” badge.
 (Note that this is not the same as putting the code on GitHub, GitLab, BitBucket, or your personal website!
 However, an immutable snapshot does not prevent authors from also distributing their code in another way.)
 We recommend following this process for all accepted artifacts.